 As you can imagine, a bag full of urine must be cleaned routinely to reduce the risk of infections.
 Remember, prevention of a catheter-associated urinary tract infection is much easier than its treatment.
 Ask your doctor or healthcare provider for thorough instructions as to how to clean the catheter and the leg bag every day.
 The best way to clean a drainage bag is to fill it with warm water and liquid soap and then drain it.

-You can go a step further and fill the bag with a vinegar and water mixture, then leave it for 30 minutes before draining.
+You can go a step further and fill the bag with a vinegar and water mixture.
+And then leave it for 30 minutes before draining.
 This will effectively kill any germs or bacteria that may have accumulated inside the bag.

 Wear Loose Clothing